prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/motherboard.md

 Moving down the board to the PCIE lanes, we can find a not-too-shabby two PCIE x16 Gen 4 lanes and 3 PCIE x1 lanes in tow.
 Above and below the PCIE lanes you can also find 2 whole M.2 slots.

 Moving over by the SATA slots we can find 6 SATA III ports and a very interesting cooling solution beside them.
 Due to the improvements made on the X570 chipset, its massive heat output requires a little fan to keep it cool.
 Ain’t that neat.

+You'll need to make sure you're using a good power supply with this motherboard.
+We recommend checking out our guide on the [best power supplies for the 1080 Ti](/graphics-cards/gtx-1080-ti/power-supply/) while you're here.

 Interestingly, those chipset improvements have allowed for much faster RAM than ever before and the Gaming X can support upwards of 4000MHz RAM, which is just absolutely insane to me.